siddharthpk/chat-app/README.md

 Summary:

-Chat App is a webserver apllication which is based on a tutorial from "The Net Ninja" Youtube channel.
+Chat App is a webserver application which is based on a tutorial from "The Net Ninja" Youtube channel.

 * Link to Github repo used